UNH Peripheral Artery Disease Exercise Program

 The UNH Peripheral Artery Disease Exercise Program is designed for any individual with a clinical diagnosis of PAD, typically determined by measuring an individual’s ankle-brachial index (ABI) or with the recognition of symptoms.
 The most common symptom of PAD is intermittent claudication, or activity-induced pain, aching or cramps in the calves, thighs or buttocks, which typically occurs during walking and resolves after a few minutes of rest or 5-10 minutes.
 Risk factors for PAD are the same as those for coronary artery disease, and they include: age, high blood pressure, high cholesterol, diabetes, obesity, smoking and/or sedentary lifestyles.
 Therefore, working to decrease your risk factors for PAD also works to lower your risk of heart disease as well!

-Both programs are held at the UNH Field House at 145 Main Street in Durham, NH.
+The program is held at the UNH Field House at 145 Main Street in Durham, NH.
 Facilities include the UNH indoor and outdoor track, gymnasium, and the Employee Fitness Center, which has a variety of machines and exercise equipment.
 All activities are individually prescribed by our staff of exercise science faculty and graduate students; exercise sessions are supervised with the help of our fourth-year, undergraduate students.
-The cost of the Peripheral Artery Disease Exercise Program is $150 for the initial assessment, 18 supervised exercise sessions and the re-assessment.
-If participants would like to continue with the program beyond the 18 sessions, each additional exercise session is only $5.
+The cost of the Peripheral Artery Disease Exercise Program is $200 for the initial assessment, 24 supervised exercise sessions and the re-assessment.
+If participants would like to continue with the program beyond the 24 sessions, each additional exercise session is only $5.

 This program presently has room to accept more participants, and you can enroll at any time.
 Initial assessments can be scheduled once medical clearance is obtained from your physician.
 For more information or to register for this program please contact Melissa Rodgers at 603-862-0597 or email@example.com.